Why do some products feel instantly right, while others miss the mark?

 Here’s how sustainable design is shaping the future of product design:

-Leading brands are embracing carbon-neutral products, while energy-light websites use fewer animations and visuals to lower their environmental impact.
+Leading brands are embracing carbon-neutral products and eco-friendly packaging, while energy-light websites use fewer animations and visuals to lower their environmental impact.
 This is a clear win for both performance and user comfort.

 For every product designer or team building an innovative product design, sustainability now impacts not just materials but the entire design process.